-On April 15th the Kumano Deities are invoked to temporarily take up residence a portable mikoshi shrine and returned to their original site of descend, Oyunohara.
+On April 15th the Kumano Deities are invoked to temporarily take up residence a portable mikoshi shrine and return to their original site of descending, Oyunohara.
 It is carried with great pomp and circumstance on the shoulders of 20 to 30 people.
 It’s an exciting event as the mikoshi is spun and tossed in the air as it makes its rounds purifying the village.
 At Oyunohara various rituals and celebrations take place, including fire rituals and mochi rice cake scramble.
 The atmosphere is serene, traditional, authentic and inspiring.
 Yamabushi mountian ascetics also perform a fire ritual.
 If you are interested in experiencing a traditional festival in the quiet, spiritual mountains of Kumano this is the festival for you.

 |~ 9:00||Ceremony Kumano Hongu Taisha and short procession through town|

 |8:00||Ceremony at Kumano Hongu Taisha|

 |13:00||Procession from Kumano Hongu Taisha to Oyunohara|